 What will happen after Brexit?

-Now that we are in the midst of the dreaded Brexit, one of the biggest questions comes from British citizens who have retired overseas.
+Now that the dreaded Brexit is here, one of the biggest questions comes from British citizens who have retired overseas.
 The UK government has stated that it will continue to pay a State Pension to those eligible in the European Union after Brexit.

 In spite of Brexit, things shouldn’t change too dramatically, and the necessary agreements have been reached so that British pensioners in Spain won’t be left out of pocket.
 However, until we start to see the reality of the situation unfold, it’s hard to predict the exact outcome of Britain’s exit from the EU.
-Find out more about what Brexit means for expats living in Spain.
+Find out more about what Brexit means for expats living in Spain, including new residency documents.